Wife of Derry manager claims GAA knew of abuse allegations

 Asked about what would have happened had she not posted on social media she said, "I would be dead, one hundred per cent.
 I needed to do it - it was my last resort."

+She told the newspaper she also felt let down by the Western Health and Social Care Trust.

+The Trust told BBC News NI it would not provide comment on an individual for confidentiality and privacy reasons, but added issues can be raised through its complaints system, the Patients' Advocate Office.

-Ms Gallagher alleged some of the incidents had happened in the Republic of Ireland and the gardai (Irish police) were aware.
+Ms Gallagher also alleged some of the incidents had happened in the Republic of Ireland and the gardai (Irish police) were aware.

 The gardai said they would not comment on individual cases.